 Photographs are routinely taken prior to your consultation and form an integral part of your confidential medical record.
 Photographs make a very useful tool during the consultation to compare outcomes from other patients with achievable results for you.
 Photographs are not seen by others outside the clinical team under any circumstances without your express consent.

-Planning breast implant surgery is a fine balance between understanding what an individual woman wants to achieve, assessing what is already present and determining how best to achieve the goals.
+Planning breast enlargement surgery is a fine balance between understanding what an individual woman wants to achieve, assessing what is already present and determining how best to achieve the goals.

 - Your height, weight and body shape